Early October Prime Day deals on Thunderbolt docks and USB-C hubs are on

 Read the user reviews closely.
 While Macs adopted Thunderbolt first, some of the Apple M1 silicon couldn’t keep up with Intel Thunderbolt controllers used by Windows PCs, and the Apple MacOS experience suffered as a result.
 If a Windows user complains, pay attention; otherwise, you can dismiss them.

 This roundup was updated on Oct.
-4 at 3:30 PM with the latest October Prime Day deals for 2023.
+8, 2023 with the latest October Prime Day / Prime Big Deal Days deals for 2023.